demystifying-programming-TA/DP/session2/setup_python.md

 To install Python 3, download the installer for Windows for version 3.8.2 from https://www.python.org/downloads/

-Run the installer and make sure that you add Python to your "PATH" by clicking this box:
+Run the installer and make sure that you add Python to your "PATH" by clicking this box *(note: your installer should say Python 3.8.2)*:

 ![python_PATH](../assets/session2/python_PATH.png)